wp-plugins/blocks/readme.txt

 == Installation ==

-1. Upload the entire 'contact-form-7-mail-chimp-extension' folder to the '/wp-content/plugins/' directory.
+1. Upload the entire 'blocks' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-You will find 'Blocks' menu item in the admin manu.
+After the plugin is activated You will find 'Blocks' menu item in the admin menu right under pages and posts.

 == Frequently Asked Questions ==